OUR COVID-19 RESPONSE: Free Consultations for local businesses

 What is Gamification?

 Suppose I have an application that helps you lose weight, by giving you tips and keeping track of your weight.
 This alone would be fine.
-But, it would be even better, if I reward you with points each time you loss a significant amount of weight.
+But, it would be even better, if I reward you with points each time you lost a significant amount of weight.
 Along with points you’re treated to a variety of statistics.
 It doesn’t just stop there.
 Video games are highly visual platforms so a highly colorful and dynamic environment is created that demands your attention more so.
-Now add in a social component where you can “play” against friends by competing on who loses more weigh and gets in more exercise and you’ve got a fully gamified application.
+Now add in a social component where you can “play” against friends by competing on who loses more weight and gets in more exercise and you’ve got a fully gamified application.

 Gamification amplifies the outcome of an existing application.

 It is important to implement multiple experiences for each user, during different periods of their lifecycle.
 The more a user gets used to your app, your app should treat them differently, like making it more complex.
 A user is able to “level up” within the application so that they are made aware of their progression within your “game”.

 Let’s take Candy Crush’s example: you begin with simple levels so that you definitely win.
 Once you’re really into the game, the difficulty begins to rise with the level.
 The difficulty of each level has a delicate correlation with the user’s interest.
 Too challenging may drive a user away, too easy and it may get boring.

 2. Reward users for key actions